 Bill believes that Southern Illinois is blessed with a talented and highly skilled workforce, abundant natural resources, and a powerful sense of community.
 Bill will stand up against unfair trade practices that make it more difficult for workers, manufacturers and businesses to compete and access new markets.
 Encouraged by the potential economic opportunity of coal, Bill is working on the strategic advancement of Southern Illinois’ coal industry.
 Bill is also a life-long hunter and proud gun owner.
 He believes our 2nd Amendment rights must be upheld.

 Bill and his wife, Annette Eckert, a retired judge, live in Belleville where they raised two sons.
-Dr. Jay Enyart, a Belleville chiropractor, and Alex Enyart, a third-year law student at SIU-Carbondale.
+Dr. Jay Enyart, a Belleville chiropractor, and Alex Enyart, a recent graduate from SIU School of Law.